k-kapp/Clustering-Algos/README.md

 # Clustering-Algos
-A bunch of unsupervised clustering algorithms I implemented
+A bunch of unsupervised clustering and classification algorithms.

+Note that I wrote this code quite a while ago, and haven't checked it thoroughly.
+Will find some better examples to apply the data to soon.
+The data the algorithms are applied to here is all simulated.

 I have the following clustering algorithms in this repository: